SohamMalakar/Fun-Assembly/README.md

 Here, the compiler prints the tokens 'Hello' and 'World'.
 Tokens are separated by spaces.
 The compiler will ignore the spaces.
-But it'll print the spaces explicitly.
+But it'll print the spaces in between the tokens.

 ---